 Olson is an avid big game hunter with numerous elk, mule deer, white-tailed deer, antelope, bear, moose, turkey and various predators to his credit.
-In 1994 he successfully spotted, tracked and harvested a huge Shiras moose in Northern Colorado that made the prestigious All Time Boone & Crocket Big Game Record Book.
+In 1994 he successfully spotted, tracked and harvested a huge Shiras moose in Colorado that made the prestigious All Time Boone & Crocket Big Game Record Book.
 At the time of harvest it was the third largest moose ever taken in Colorado.

 He is also an avid saltwater angler and licensed U. S. Coast Guard Master Captain with a 100 Ton and Towing Endorsements.
 Growing up near the Texas coast, he spent considerable time honing his skills wading and drift fishing the entire coast for “Texas’ Big Three” – speckled trout, redfish and flounder.
 He pursues big game fish in the Gulf of Mexico, Atlantic, Pacific and Caribbean Oceans.

 In March 2006 he joined the TV broadcast team on FOX Sports Outdoors – Southwest.
 Each week for 39 weeks Olson’s “On the Coast” updates viewers as to where the hottest action is occurring, both inshore and offshore, along Texas’ Gulf Coast.
 He began his 15th season March 1, 2018.